krustur/AmigaOsBuilder/README.md

 ```
 1. To ensure you're ony receiving useful logging, ensure that `.MinimumLevel.Debug()` when initializing Serilog is commented out/removed
 1. Run this code (in Visual Studio or from command line)
+1. This will cause all of the files from the 'C:\MyAmigaOs\Source\Workbench_3.1\content\__systemdrive__'  folder to be copied into the 'C:\MyAmigaOs\Output\System' folder
+    -Note that the __systemdrive__ has been changed to System.
+There's a bunch of aliases that you can use that will map to specific output folders.
+For the full list, check out `private static readonly IDictionary<string, string> AliasToOutputMap = new Dictionary<string, string> { ... }` in the code.

+### Output folder aliases

 ### First test